= Capture Critical Minerals & Elements in recycling

 You will find more infographics at Statista

 They generate electronics and then it goes to Waste.
-There is a lot more that needs to be done to retrieve ALL the value from that Waste.
+There is a lot more that needs doing to retrieve ALL the value from that Waste.

 July, 2020 – The Year 2019 set a record for the amount of e-waste ever generated worldwide: 53.6 million metric tons of discarded phones, computers, appliances, and other gadgets.
 That’s more than the combined weight of all the adults in Europe.
 It’s also a 21 percent increase since 2014, according to a new international report. …